-T4MOD project aims at defining, developing, realising, qualifying and validating a user friendly Telemedicine system, through an interoperable IP overlay satellite network associated with an intelligent end-to-end communication platform, capable of supporting different medical specialities.
-This solution, to be validated in a military environment, could also be extended for future exploitations in civilian field for organisations (for example national health systems) operating in underserved and/or geographically isolated areas (such as in the case of natural disasters or humanitarian crises) and to develop new medical protocols for a cooperative medical work of diagnosis and therapies.
+T4MOD project aims at developing and validating a user-friendly Telemedicine system, through an interoperable IP overlay satellite network associated to an intelligent end-to-end communication service, capable to support different medical specialities.
+This solution, to be validated in a military environment, could be also extended for future exploitations in civilian field for organisations (for example national health systems) operating in underserved and/or geographically isolated areas, such as in case of natural disasters or humanitarian crises.
+The system can be instrumental to develop new medical protocols for a cooperative medical work of diagnosis and therapies.
 T4MOD involves as users the health Department of four Ministries of Defence: France, Germany, Italy and Spain.

 The following telemedicine services will be the primary focus of the project:

 - Emergency medicine (casualty care and management)